xragua/xraybinaryorbit/paper/paper.md

 The CAK model, proposed by Castor, Abbott, and Klein in 1975 [@1975ApJ...195..157C], is a theoretical framework used to describe radiation-driven winds in massive stars.
 These stars have strong stellar winds driven by the interaction between their radiation and the surrounding material.

-The CAK model provides a quantitative description of how the wind velocity, density, and ionization state vary with distance from the star.
+The CAK model provides a quantitative description of how the wind velocity, density, and ionization state vary with distance from the companion.

 $$ \rho = \frac{\dot{M}}{4 \pi v R^2} $$

-where $\rho$ is the density of the wind at a given distance R $\dot{M}$ is the mass accretion rate in grams per second, v is the orbital speed at distances greater than the stellar radius, R is the orbital radius at distances greater than the stellar radius.
+where $\rho$ is the density of the wind at a given distance R $\dot{M}$ is the mass accretion rate in units of mass per unit of time, v is the orbital speed at distances greater than the stellar radius and R is the distance to the star.

-In this package, we assume that the wind is spherically distributed and ionized.
+In this package, we assume that the wind is spherically distributed and unionized.

 ## Accretion Luminosity and Ionization Parameter:

-Accretion is the process by which gravitational potential energy is extracted from material accreting onto a gravitating body.
+Accretion is the process by which gravitational potential energy is extracted from material accreting onto a gravitating body  (see [@Frank_King_Raine_2002]).
 This phenomenon serves as the primary power source in various types of close binary systems and is also believed to fuel active galactic nuclei and quasars.
-When considering a flux of matter with an accretion rate $\dot{M}$ , the resulting luminosity (assuming all mechanical energy is radiated) is defined as the accretion luminosity:
+When considering a flux of matter with an accretion rate $\dot{M}$, the resulting luminosity (assuming all mechanical energy is radiated) is defined as the accretion luminosity:

 $$ L_{ac} = \frac{GM \dot{M}}{R} $$